SkylineCommunications/dataminer-docs-connectors/connector/doc/Haivision_Makito_X_Encoder.md

 ### DCF Connections

 #### External Connections

-In version 1.0.2.2, DCF Interfaces are generated for each Stream in order to faciliate DCF connections.
+In version 1.0.2.2, DCF interfaces are generated for each stream in order to facilitate DCF connections.

 DCF can also be implemented through the DataMiner DCF user interface and through third-party DataMiner connectors (e.g. a manager).